weihsiu/hereicome/presentation/presentation.md

 for x <- xs do println(x)
 ```
 - **Optional Braces**
-  - No more curly braces
+  - No more curly braces (not really)
   - Just indent the block that normally goes inside curly braces
 - Compiler switches allow to go back and forth
 ---